canonical/has-signed-canonical-cla/README.md

 This GitHub Action verifies whether or not the authors of a pull request have signed the Canonical Contributor Licence Agreement (https://ubuntu.com/legal/contributors).

 It will comment on the PR if any authors have not signed the CLA and update the messages when new commits or run are processed.
+Note: for this to work, the action needs to run on `pull_request_target` event.

 ## Inputs